Easter Rising: Easter Monday

 A contingent under Seán Connolly occupied Dublin City Hall and adjacent buildings.
 They attempted to seize neighbouring Dublin Castle, the heart of British rule in Ireland.
 As they approached the gate a lone and unarmed police sentry, James O'Brien, attempted to stop them and was shot dead by Connolly.
 According to some accounts, he was the first casualty of the Rising.
 The rebels overpowered the soldiers in the guardroom but failed to press further.
 The British Army's chief intelligence officer, Major Ivon Price, fired on the rebels while the Under-Secretary for Ireland, Sir Matthew Nathan, helped shut the castle gates.
 Unbeknownst to the rebels, the Castle was lightly guarded and could have been taken with ease.
 The rebels instead laid siege to the Castle from City Hall.
 Fierce fighting erupted there after British reinforcements arrived.
 The rebels on the roof exchanged fire with soldiers on the street.
 Seán Connolly was shot dead by a sniper, becoming the first rebel casualty.
 By the following morning, British forces had re-captured City Hall and taken the rebels prisoner.

-The rebels did not attempt to take some other key locations, notably Trinity College, in the heart of the city centre and defended by only a handful of armed unionist students.
+The rebels failed to take some other key locations, notably Trinity College, in the heart of the city centre which on Monday and Tuesday was defended by around one hundred University Officers' Training Corps cadets and fourteen Dominion soldiers who were on leave.
 Failure to capture the telephone exchange in Crown Alley left communications in the hands of the Government with GPO staff quickly repairing telephone wires that had been cut by the rebels.
 The failure to occupy strategic locations was attributed to lack of manpower.
-In at least two incidents, at Jacob's and Stephen's Green, the Volunteers and Citizen Army shot dead civilians trying to attack them or dismantle their barricades.
+In at least two incidents, at Jacob's and Stephen's Green, the Volunteers and Citizen Army shot and killed civilians who were trying to attack them or dismantle their barricades.
 Elsewhere, they hit civilians with their rifle butts to drive them off.